Experienced Accident and Injury Lawyers Fighting on Behalf of Truck Accident Victims across Washington

 Who is Responsible when an Overweight Truck Leads to Accidents?

 In this type of case, several parties could be at fault for the overloaded truck.
 For starters, the driver may be liable.
 The driver is responsible for ensuring that their load meets all transportation requirements and that the company loading their vehicle adheres to the maximum load capacity.
 Also, the company that packs and weighs the truck should be aware of the federal and state guidelines, as well as the maximum capacity of that truck.

 Lastly, the employer could be at fault, especially if they encourage or knowingly allow overloading to get more cargo transported with fewer miles.

 Speak with a Truck Accident Attorney Regarding Your Case

 If you were involved in a catastrophic accident with a semi-truck, you might be entitled to compensation.
-Regardless of what might have caused the accident, you need an advocate ready to examine your case, identify potential defendants, and aggressively fight for your right to compensation.
+Regardless of what might have caused the accident, you need a Washington truck accident lawyer ready to examine your case, identify potential defendants, and aggressively fight for your right to compensation.

 Truck companies employ large law firms to defend them in accident cases.
-So, having access to a personal advocate levels the playing field.
+So, having access to a personal injury lawyer levels the playing field.

-To explore your options for such, contact an attorney at Brett McCandlis Brown, PLLC today by calling 800-925-1875.
+To explore your options for such, contact an injury attorney at Brett McCandlis Brown, PLLC today by calling 800-925-1875.
 You can also schedule a free, no-obligation consultation by sending us a message online.